asifbacchus/NextCloudBackup/README.md

 ## Environment notes

-The script is designed to be easy to use but still be flexible enough to accommodate a wide range of cn NextCloud setups.
+The script is designed to be easy to use but still be flexible enough to accommodate a wide range of NextCloud setups.
 I have tested it with NextCloud 13 and 14 using a standard LEMP setup (Debian Stretch, NGINX, mariaDB & PHP7).
 The script accepts several parameters to provide it with the settings it requires to function.
-In addition, it reads external files for SQL and borg settings, so you don't have to weed through the script code to supply things like passwords.
+In addition, it reads external files for SQL and borg settings so you don't have to weed through the script code to supply things like passwords.

 ## Why this script must be run as root